 “Fit2b is exactly what I’ve needed to get back into things.
 I’ve been starting VERY slowly so I am certain to do it right.
 Just figuring out where all my muscles are again and how to use them has taken time.
 The first time that I was brave enough to smoosh around, I was 3/4/2.
 Second check: 2/3/1.
 Third check: 1.75/3/closed.
 This week: 1.5/2/closed.
 I checked about every week but haven’t really watched a calendar.

 I am thrilled about my belly button.
 It has gotten waaay tinier in the last couple of months.
 I thought the huge saggy belly button was permanent!
 There has been LOTS more progress with my posture and therefore my body!

 “Although I still have the heebie jeebies for several hours after checking near my belly button, I do like its appearance better.
 Fellow omphalophobics if that’s a word, close your eyes for this: I guess I shouldn’t check IN my belly button, but I did a couple of weeks ago and I fit four of my fingers horizontally inside my belly button, and then today when I put two fingers in the same way, expecting to add a finger or two depending on progress, the two fingers were all that would fit and it was a tight fit.
 It’s more like a finger and a half.
 I didn’t expect that at all!

 Isn’t that a great story?
-By the way, “belly button integrity” is a term that Kelly Dean taught me to analyze navels.
-Your umbilicus says a lot about your core.
-Is it an innie or an outie?
-Does it frown or smile?
-You’ve just read one story about how one woman’s core lifestyle change has also changed her button.
-There are so many more!
+You’ve just read one story about how one woman’s core lifestyle change has also changed her belly button.
+We have so many more here on Fit2B.
 Keep reading and learning!
-Here’s my story!
+(Here’s the link to my story!)